tomcatmanager/tomcatmanager/docs/configuretomcat.rst

 <https://tomcat.apache.org/tomcat-10.0-doc/manager-howto.html>`_ web application
 included in the Tomcat distribution.
 This section describes a simple, minimal server configuration to provide authentication, but does not cover the many other ways to deploy and configure Tomcat.
-See :doc:`clientauthentication` for a full description of the many ways this library and associated tools can be used to authenticate to Tomcat, no matter how it is configured.
+See :doc:`authentication` for a full description of the many ways this library and associated tools can be used to authenticate to Tomcat, no matter how it is configured.